Universal Credit tenants 'owe rent cash'

 "It's 12 weeks without paying rent, without a TV licence.
 All I could borrow money for was food and gas."

-Despite successfully transferring to Universal Credit, Ms Efield says the process has left her in debt.
+Despite successfully transferring to Universal Credit, Ms Ifield says the process has left her in debt.

 She said: "You don't get back pay.
 Everyone's knocking on your door asking for money."